 Continuation of investigation, advanced problem-solving and personal creative development in area of three-dimensional specialization.
 Course may be repeated.
 Prerequisite: Minimum of six hours in a specific three-dimensional medium.
 Two lecture; two lab.
-DBN.
+Both fall and spring semesters.